CZ-NIC/knot/src/knot/modules/geoip/geoip.rst

 - ``subnet`` – Responses are tailored according to subnets.
 - ``geodb`` – Responses are tailored according to geographic data retrieved from the configured database.
+- ``weighted`` – Responses are tailored according to a statistical weight.

 *Default:* subnet